joha0033/tweet-rocket/README.md

 We need a Twitter Developer Account, go [here](https://developer.twitter.com/en/apply-for-access.html)

-Then, Click ( Apply for a developer account ).
+Then, Click [ Apply for a developer account ].
 Process is pretty painless and quick.
 Describe your app and verify your email.

 From your developer profile page, click 'Apps' in the top right corner.
 Then click 'Create App'.
 If that button is disabled, hard refresh your browser --[CMD+SHIFT+R].
-You'll need to go through the process telling Tweitter what you're app is all about.
+Once you are redirected, you'll have to go through the form process telling Twitter what you're app is all about.
 A URL, callback URL, description, and how it will be used is the main information needed.
 Also, this app *WILL* be used to log into twitter, there's a check box for that.

 **Key info**
 - The app will be used to log into twitter, there's a checkbox for that.